GrejSegura/ml-solver/README.md

 ## Machine Learning Classification / Regression Process for Production

 Disclaimer:
-    This is the process that I follow when doing machine learning from problem framing to production.
-It is based on my experience and research through out the years.
-This may vary between structured and unstructured data but the overall structure remains.
+    This is the process that I follow when doing machine learning modeling from problem framing to production.
+It is based on my own experience and research through out the years.
+This may vary between structured and unstructured data or to any particular use case but the overall structure remains.

 ### Part 1 - Data Preparation and Visualization
 1. Collect raw data